omeka/Documentation/source/Reference/views/helpers/FileMarkup.rst

     This will determine how to display any given file based on the MIME type(Internet media type) of that file.
 Individual rendering agents are definedby callbacks that are either contained within this class or defined byplugins.
 Callbacks defined by plugins will override native class methods ifdefined for existing MIME types.
 In order to define a rendering callback thatshould be in the core of Omeka, define a method in this class and then makesure that it responds to all the correct MIME types by modifying otherproperties in this class.

+    .. php:const:: GENERIC_FALLBACK_IMAGE

+        Fallback image used when no other fallbacks are appropriate.

     .. php:attr:: _callbacks

         Array of MIME types and the callbacks that can process it.